 8 This holding was erroneous.
-Immunity defenses are not available-and therefore cannot be waived-in suits seeking relief against a public official only in his or her official capacity.
+Immunity defenses are not available - and therefore cannot be waived - in suits seeking relief against a public official only in his or her official capacity.
 Cox v.
 Glanz, 800 F.3d 1231, 1239 n.1 (10th Cir.
-2015) ("The defense of qualified immunity is available only in suits against officials sued in their personal capacities, not in suits against . . . officials sued in their official capacities.") (quotation omitted) (ellipsis in original)); Lemmons v.
-Law Firm of Morris & Morris, 39 F.3d 264, 267 (10th Cir.
-1994) ("[N]either qualified nor absolute immunity precludes prospective injunctive relief except in rare circumstances not relevant here." (emphasis in original)); see also Martin A. Schwartz, Section 1983 Litigation Claims and Defenses § 9.01[3] (3d ed.
-2005) ("The common-law absolute and qualified immunities that have been recognized in § 1983 actions pertain to claims for monetary relief against state and local officials in their personal capacities.
-Neither the absolute nor qualified immunities extend to suits for injunctive or declaratory relief under § 1983.") (footnote omitted)).
+2015) ("The defense of qualified immunity is available only in suits against officials sued in their personal capacities, not in suits against . . . officials sued court "therefore f[ound] in favor of [the Browns] on their seventh and final count in the Complaint under 42 U.S.C. § 1983 and [granted] summary judgment in their favor on this last remaining count."
+App., Vol. 3 at 728.9 It construed the complaint to include a request for money damages but determined the Browns had

 9 The Browns and the district court misapprehended the relationship between § 1983 and the Defendants' alleged constitutional violations.
 "Section 1983 itself does not create any substantive rights, but merely provides relief against those who, acting under color of law, violate federal rights created elsewhere."
 Reynolds v.
 Sch.
 Dist.
 No. 1, Denver, Colo., 69 F.3d 1523, 1536 (10th Cir.
 1995).
 That is, § 1983 is a remedial vehicle for raising claims based on the violation of constitutional rights.
 There can be no "violation" of § 1983 separate and apart from the underlying constitutional violations.
 See Sanchez v.
 Hartley, 810 F.3d 750, 759 (10th Cir.
-2016) ("Section 1983 merely provides a cause of action; the substantive rights are created elsewhere."); accord Schwartz, supra note 8, § 1.05[B] ("Section 1983 fulfills the procedural or remedial role Continued . . . request for money damages but determined the Browns had "drop[ped]" this request in their supplemental briefing.
-Id. at 728.10 Accordingly, the court awarded the Browns of authorizing the assertion of the claim for relief but does not itself create or establish substantive rights.
-Thus, one cannot go into court and claim a violation of § 1983-for § 1983 by itself does not protect anyone against anything." (quotations omitted)).
+2016) ("Section 1983 merely provides a cause of action; the substantive rights are created elsewhere."); accord Schwartz, supra note 8, § 1.05[B] ("Section 1983 fulfills the procedural or remedial role of authorizing the assertion of the claim for relief but does not itself create or establish substantive rights.
+Thus, one cannot go into court and claim a violation of § 1983 - for § 1983 by itself does not protect anyone against anything." (quotations omitted)).
 Accordingly, the Browns' first six claims could be brought only under § 1983, and claim seven is redundant of those claims.